|Corporate Governance Principles|

 Lead Director Role and Responsibilities

-The Board believes that a lead director is an integral part of a Board structure that promotes strong, independent oversight of the Company's management and affairs.
-The lead director shall be selected from among the independent directors of the Board, as determined by the Board in accordance with the criteria included in these Principles consistent with the New York Stock Exchange listing standards.
-The designation of a lead director is not intended to inhibit communication among the directors or between any of them and the Chairman.
-Every two years, or more frequently as necessary or appropriate, the Governance and Nominating Committee and the Board review the role and designation of the lead director.
+The Board believes that a Lead Director is an integral part of a Board structure that promotes strong, independent oversight of the Company’s management and affairs.
+The Lead Director shall be selected from among the independent directors of the Board, as determined by the Board in accordance with the criteria included in these Principles consistent with the New York Stock Exchange listing standards.
+The designation of a Lead Director is not intended to inhibit communication among the directors or between any of them and the Chairman.